Mobbub/Hackathons/Web_site_'EKFbam'/README.md

 The essence of this site is to analyze electrical circuits and, based on this analysis, make a commercial offer.
 The main feature is the use of a retrained ml YOLOv8m.

 ## Achievements
 8 place at the hackathon 'EKF AI Challenge' 19.07.2024.
+3 place in the international competition 'Digital Future' 24.10.2024.

 ## Team
 BimBam